WolframResearch/LibraryLinkUtilities/docs/modules/functions.rst

 =====================

 LibraryLink supports a number of types as function arguments and for the majority of use cases the built-in types are enough.
 However, imagine you are writing a library that operates on financial data and it processes amounts of money.
-For example, in Wolfram Language you work with expressions like
+For example, in the Wolfram Language you work with expressions like
 ``Quantity[20.3, "USD"]`` and in C++ you have a corresponding structure:

 .. code-block:: cpp